Would renting an off-road trailer or caravan change your overlanding game?

 • Plan fuel and water stops like your life depends on them.
 In the Kalahari, the next settlement is not as close as you think it is.
 And even when the distance isn’t great, it could take much longer than you imagine.
 Tracks4Africa paper maps clearly show distance and travel times, as well as traveller services, for just this reason.

 • “Do a shakedown night,” suggests JP.
 If you have rented an unfamiliar trailer for a big expedition, spend one night at a campsite near a major town first.
 Find the problems where you can still easily fix them.
+Better still, rent the trailer beforehand for a weekend trip to a serviced camp where you can test everything out.

 • Take it slowly.
 When you hit corrugations at 80km/h, things shake loose and wheel bearings wear out.
 At 40km/h, the impact is much less, so in the long run, you save time by slowing down.